Identifying the Context Shift between Test Benchmarks and Production Data: Addressing Robustness by Clarifying a Model's Limitations

-Another approach to reducing the benchmark-production gap is to appropriately specify the contexts in which a model should be expected to work.
-In order to clarify domain-specific limitations driving the benchmark-production gap, we consider implicit assumptions that lead to context shift in two specific but separate kinds of real-world computer vision tasks: facial expression recognition and deepfake detection.
+A third approach to reducing the benchmark-production gap is to appropriately specify the contexts in which a model is expected to work via a limitations section~\cite{smith2022real}.

+To clarify domain-specific limitations driving the benchmark-production gap, we consider implicit assumptions that lead to a context shift in three real-world computer vision tasks: facial expression recognition, deepfake detection, and medical diagnosis.